Updated January 2020

 “It’s not something that’s talked about a lot for pregnant patients, so they tend to not really be aware of it,” said Dr. Piazza about the risk of miscarriage.
-“Even if they’re aware of the risk of blood clots, they’re more focused developing DVT or PE than the risk of miscarriage.”
+“Even if they’re aware of the risk of blood clots, they’re more focused on developing DVT or PE than on the risk of miscarriage.”

-“Usually what we do for pregnant patients is give them a low dose of an injectable anticoagulant, such as low molecular weight heparin or fondaparinux,” explained Dr. Piazza.
+“Usually what we do for pregnant patients is give them a low dose of an injectable anticoagulant, such as low-molecular-weight heparin or fondaparinux,” explained Dr. Piazza.
 “The good thing about those is that they tend not to affect the baby.”

 “They’re large chains of molecules that tend not to cross over to the placenta.
 They’re safe to use,” Dr. Piazza continued.
 “We use them at preventive doses, not the full treatment dose.
 Patients do quite well on them and it’s very rare to see bleeding complications.”

-“Those are safe for breast feeding moms.
+“Those are safe for breastfeeding moms.
 Those long molecular chains get digested by the baby’s stomach acid,” Dr. Piazza remarked, also noting that warfarin is appropriate for breastfeeding moms.